DSA-QAG ("DSA-QAG") are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how DSA-QAG will treat it.

 Who DSA-QAG is and what we do

-DSA-QAG are a quality assurance organisation who undertake audits on behalf of the Department for Education and Welsh Government in line with the quality assurance frameworks for assessment centres, assistive technology service providers and non-medical help providers.
+DSA-QAG are a quality assurance organisation who undertake audits on behalf of the Department for Education and Welsh Government in line with the quality assurance frameworks for assessment centres and non-medical help providers.
 DSA-QAG collect the personal data of the following types of people to allow us to undertake our business, this list is not exhaustive however covers the main subjects: